Can I Eat Expired Rosemary Leaves Dried Commercially Bottled or Purchased in Bulk Unopened or Opened?

 What are the food safety risks?

 Dried rosemary leaves are generally safe but may pose a risk of contamination if stored improperly.
 The main pathogens of concern include mold and bacteria such as Salmonella and E. coli.
-To prevent foodborne illness, ensure that the dried rosemary leaves are stored in a cool, dry place away from moisture and sunlight.
+To reduce the risk of foodborne illness, ensure that the dried rosemary leaves are stored in a cool, dry place away from moisture and sunlight.
 Avoid using contaminated utensils or containers when handling the herb, and always wash your hands before and after contact.

 What are some pro storage tips?